 -

-Aptiv PLC reported earnings per share (EPS) of $1.69, exceeding analysts' expectations, indicating strong financial health and operational efficiency.
+Aptiv PLC reported earnings per share of $1.69, exceeding analyst expectations, which indicates strong financial performance and effective management.

 -